[ skip to content ]

 Explore the dynamic field of biomedical sciences in this cutting-edge interdisciplinary doctoral program.
 Core coursework integrated with seminars and laboratory rotations expose students to the breadth of biomedical inquiry prior to pursuing advanced research concentrations.
 In this interdisciplinary program, students will be required to master a broad knowledge of basic biomedical sciences.
 Integration of coursework is reinforced by laboratory experiences and seminars that highlight the interdisciplinary relationship and approach to biomedical research.
 The student progresses from a set of core courses to advanced courses in their chosen concentration and an in-depth doctoral research project.
 Under guidance of the graduate faculty, the student will integrate knowledge from the broad spectrum of biomedical disciplines into his or her focus in an area of specialization.

-Students choose from five competitive concentrations: Bioelectrical Science, Bioinformatics & Genomics, Biological Chemistry, Microbiology & Immunology or Stem Cell Research & Regenerative Medicine
+Students choose from six competitive concentrations: Bioelectrical Science, Bioinformatics & Genomics, Biological Chemistry, Microbiology & Immunology or Stem Cell Research & Regenerative Medicine, and One Health.

 Work with award winning research faculty